iceablemedia/boldr-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.8 =
+July 25th, 2013
+* CSS tidying up: moved all media queries (responsive mode) to a separate file for easier responsive mode disabling.

 = 1.1.7 =
 July 19th, 2013